Colophon

 The layout stays simple: a readable column, light and dark themes, and semantic HTML.
 The goal is not to impress anyone with tricks.
 It is to make the site comfortable to read and easy to maintain, and it takes inspiration from Jim Mitchell's mnml for Micro.blog.

-The only three pages that differ from the rest of the site are my Twitter Archive page, my Tweets On This Day page, and my Privacy page.
+A few pages differ from the rest of the site, including my Twitter Archive page, my Tweets On This Day page, and my Privacy page.
 All are intentionally designed.

 Body text is set in Montserrat, and the post metadata line uses Raleway.
 I picked them because they work well together and, after a while, stopped seeing any reason to keep fussing with it.